Need a hand?

 Changes since the Revolut Romanian branch launch

-Revolut has now opened a local branch in Romania and the migration of customer's accounts to this branch will be a staged roll-out until the end of the year.
+Revolut has opened a local branch in Romania last year and the migration of customer's accounts is still in progress.
 That's why Instant Access Savings are no longer provided by the Lithuanian entity, but by the Romanian branch of Revolut Bank UAB instead.

-For accounts that haven't been migrated yet, as required by Lithuanian law, we make a 15% tax deduction on any interest before it's credited to your Instant Access Savings.
+For accounts that haven't been migrated yet (you are still a customer of Revolut Bank UAB), as required by Lithuanian law, we make a 15% tax deduction on any interest before it's credited to your Instant Access Savings.
 Then, we report and remit the taxes withheld to the Lithuanian authorities.

-However, after your account is migrated, we will make a 10% tax deduction on any interest before it's credited to your Instant Access Savings as is required by Romanian law.
+If your account is migrated (You are a Revolut bank UAB Vilnius Bucharest Branch customer), we will make a 10% tax deduction on any interest before it's credited to your Instant Access Savings as required by Romanian law.
 We then report and remit the taxes withheld to the Romanian tax authorities.